TheMannu/Git-Github/Git Questions.md

 39. **What is `git submodule` and how do you manage it?**
     - A submodule allows you to include one Git repository inside another.
 Use `git submodule add <repo-url>` to add it and manage it with regular Git commands.

+40. **How do you squash commits?**
+    - Use `git rebase -i` for interactive rebase, marking unwanted commits with `squash` to combine them into one.

+---